sodomon2/XDoom3/README.txt

-(For information about this project on GitHub, see http://ttimo.github.com/doom3.gpl/)

-Doom 3 GPL source release
+Doom 3 GPL source release With 64bit support
 =========================

 This file contains the following sections: